Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Experiments

-The SPM operates with a short temporal window of length $T$ steps to compute local statistics of weight updates.
-Edge-driven growth uses the instability criterion in Eq.~(\ref{eq:edge-instability}) with a fixed scaling factor $\lambda_{\text{edge}}$ across tasks.
-Random exploratory growth is controlled by a Bernoulli trigger with probability $p_{\text{rand}}$ and a growth ratio $\rho_{\text{rand}}$ as in Eq.~(2), and pruning relies on magnitude and update thresholds $\tau_w$ and $\tau_{\Delta}$ with pruning fraction $\eta_{\text{prune}}$ applied every $s$ steps.
-All SPM hyperparameters are chosen once based on preliminary tuning on CartPole-v1 and kept fixed for all environments; their numerical values are summarized in Table~\ref{tab:spm_hyperparams}.
+The SPM uses a temporal window of length $T$ to compute local statistics of edge-wise weight updates.
+Edge-driven growth is governed by the instability criterion in Eq.~(\ref{eq:unstable_edge}), which depends on $\lambda$ and $\theta_{\mathrm{var}}$.
+Random exploratory growth is controlled by $p_{\mathrm{rand}}$ and $\rho_{\mathrm{rand}}$, while pruning is controlled by $\tau_w$, $\tau_\Delta$, $\eta_{\mathrm{prune}}$, and $s$.
+The numerical values used in the main experiments are listed in Table~\ref{tab:spm_hyperparams}.

+To make hyperparameter selection reproducible, we used a two-stage protocol.
+First, a $3^4$ grid search on CartPole-v1 tuned the four primary SPM parameters $(T,\lambda,\theta_{\mathrm{var}},p_{\mathrm{rand}})$.
+The remaining SPM hyperparameters were held fixed at conservative defaults because they mainly regulate secondary aspects of structural editing, such as pruning frequency, pruning aggressiveness, and random-growth batch size.

+Second, one-factor-at-a-time sensitivity analyses were performed on CartPole-v1 and Acrobot-v1 around the tuned region.
+These experiments showed that $T$ had the clearest task dependence, whereas $\theta_{\mathrm{var}}$ mainly controlled the compactness of the final network.
+The final shared defaults used in the main experiments were therefore chosen as a practical cross-task compromise rather than as the single-task optimum found on CartPole-v1.
+Full search ranges, selection criteria, and additional sensitivity results are provided in Appendix~\ref{app:hparam_selection}.